-Grab a sword and shout, “huzzah!” because Bristol Renaissance Faire is open.
-The full-on homage to Elizabethan England — complete with costumed characters, period music, jousting tournaments, acrobatic and comedy acts, rides, games and food — is an outdoor village set back from the highway near the Illinois/Wisconsin border.
-It’s open every weekend beginning July 8 through Labor Day.
+Grab a sword and shout, “huzzah!” because Bristol Renaissance Faire is back!
+The full-on homage to Elizabethan England—complete with costumed characters, period music, jousting tournaments, acrobatic and comedy acts, rides, games and food—is an outdoor village set back from the highway near the Illinois/Wisconsin border.
+It’s open every weekend beginning July 10 through September 6.
 To make the most of your visit, these are your must-dos!

 Go ahead — let loose!
 People not only dress the part of Elizabethan-era royalty, pirates and peasants, but they speak it, too.
 It's hard to decipher who among you wearing a velvet cloak and talking with an English accent actually works there.
 And it really doesn't matter, because the whole experience is like walking through a play.
 If you don't come in costume, you can buy one there.
 There are shops selling everything from bodices to leather boots to clay devil's horns.

-4. Your kids’ one and only chance to be officially named a Lord or a Lady.
+Your kid's one and only chance to be officially named a Lord or a Lady.

 Queen Elizabeth herself shows up in Kids Kingdom for the celebrated Knighting Ceremony, at which she personally dubs all attending children lords and ladies.

-Have your kids sit upon one of the thrones at the entrance of the Kids’ Kingdom for the ultimate photo- op experience.
-Choose from the Pirate Throne will all it’s shiny plunder, the Fairy Throne, the nasty-wasty Dragon Throne, the Jester Throne for your little joker or the Queen Elizabeth throne for your princess in waiting.
+Have your kids sit upon one of the thrones at the entrance of the Kids' Kingdom for the ultimate photo-opp experience.
+Choose from the Pirate Throne will all its shiny plunder, the Fairy Throne, the nasty-wasty Dragon Throne, the Jester Throne for your little joker or the Queen Elizabeth throne for your princess in waiting.

 The Faire is set up like a real village — town pubs, merchants and all.
 In the midst of it, due east of the Ship Swings ride, is the unmarked Fairie Glen, where sprites in beautiful costumes and makeup flit through the grass.
 They don't talk, but engage with kids in truly mesmerizing ways through expression and movement.
 Get your camera out.

-8. Pirates hang out at Blackfriars Tavern — and they’re super-friendly
+Pirates hang out at Blackfriars Tavern — and they're super-friendly.

 The Sturdy Beggars Mud Show has been a highlight of this fair for many years.
 And if you're looking for raucous (albeit kid-friendly) fun, it's a must-see.
 Three men do joke-y antics before a crowd and along the way, mud gets slung.
 You can imagine how it ends, with the actors practically dive-bombing into a mud pit.
 Bet your kid won't be able to stop giggling.
 For more funny stuff, check out MooNie the Magnifi'Cent on the Globe Stage.
 He's a juggling, clowning fool, and you really must grab a seat near the front to catch all the fun.